ernestmusau/ERNEST_PHASE3_PROJECT/README.md

 # Description
 This chatbot will be capable of engaging in simple conversations with users, learning from interactions, and improving its responses over time
 ## mvp features
--User Input Handling
+-User Input Handling.

--Keyword Recognition and Response Generation -Conversation Loop
+-Keyword Recognition and Response Generation.

+-Conversation Loop.

--Basic Conversation Flow
+-Basic Conversation Flow.

 ## project user stories
--As a user, I want to start the chatbot so that I can begin a conversation -As a user, I want to be able to greet the chatbot and recieve a friendly response -As a user, I want to ask the chatbot for help so that I know how to ineract with it -As a user, I want to be able to say goodbye to the chatbot so that I can end the conversation politely
+-As a user, I want to start the chatbot so that I can begin a conversation.

+-As a user, I want to be able to greet the chatbot and recieve a friendly response.

+-As a user, I want to ask the chatbot for help so that I know how to ineract with it.

+-As a user, I want to be able to say goodbye to the chatbot so that I can end the conversation politely.

 ## Installation Requirements
 Git.

-python3 installed
+python3 installed.

-sqlite installed
+sqlite installed.

 ### Installation instruction